makrai/notes/chi20-univ-gramm-rel-BERT-ACL.md

   others appear to be more influenced by word order, separating relations that most linguists would group together
 * Still others are valid linguistic distinctions not dis-

+## 5.5 Discussion

+## 5.6 Probing as a window into representations

+# 6 Related work

+# 7 Discussion

+# A Additional Syntactic Difference Visualizations